kdgdkd/ramiho/README.md

 When ramiho is launched without arguments, it will load ramiho's terminal interface.
 This is the main interface for ramiho.
 You will see the Help header with the list of available commands, and the list of MIDI ports and connexions.
 In English, it should look similar to this:
 ![ramiho_terminal](https://edpanfleto.com/kdgdkd/git/ramiho_terminal.png "ramiho terminal" )
 There is already one connexion set, but you'd like to connect device number 2 to device number 4; enter **+24** [like this](https://edpanfleto.com/kdgdkd/git/ramiho_connect.png "ramiho connect" ).
-If you are happy with the current connexions and want to save them for later use, enter **4** to open the [Favorite Connexions](https://edpanfleto.com/kdgdkd/git/ramiho_favcnx.png "Favorite Connexions" ) submenu; mine is in Spanish.
+If you are happy with the current connexions and want to save them for later use, enter **0** to open the [Favorite Connexions](https://edpanfleto.com/kdgdkd/git/ramiho_favcnx.png "Favorite Connexions" ) submenu; mine is in Spanish.
-Enter **03** (0 for saving, 3 is the file number) to [save connexions](https://edpanfleto.com/kdgdkd/git/ramiho_favcnxsave.png "Save Connexions" ) into file svdcnx3.
+Now enter **3** to [save connexions](https://edpanfleto.com/kdgdkd/git/ramiho_favcnxsave.png "Save Connexions" ) into file svdcnx3.
 Next time you enter ramiho, you'll just need to go to the Favorite Connexions submenu, and enter **3** to [load connexions](https://edpanfleto.com/kdgdkd/git/ramiho_favcnxload.png "Load Connexions" ) file svdcnx3.

 ### with command line